DS4PS/cpp-526-sum-2020/schedule.md

 <a class="uk-button uk-button-default" onclick="window.open('https://ds4ps.org/cpp-526-spr-2020/labs/final-project-instructions.html')">Final Project Instructions</a>

-Visit the final project template and right-click to save the file to your machine.

-<a class="uk-button uk-button-default" onclick="window.open('https://raw.githubusercontent.com/DS4PS/cpp-526-sum-2020/master/labs/cpp-526_reformatted-projects/cpp-526-DashboardIsolated.Rmd')">Final Project Template</a>
+The following link downloads two templates.
+One is the entire dashboard.
+The other is a single tab with helpful hints.

-The dashboard already has multiple tabs.
-We recommended creating tabs independently and incorporating them into the final dashboard using the isolated tab template below.
+We recommended creating new tabs independently and incorporating them into the final dashboard when they are functional and finalized.

-<a class="uk-button uk-button-default" onclick="window.open('https://raw.githubusercontent.com/DS4PS/cpp-526-sum-2020/master/labs/cpp-526_reformatted-projects/cpp-526-DashboardFull-LastName.Rmd')">Isolated Tab Template</a>
+<a class="uk-button uk-button-default" onclick="window.open('https://github.com/DS4PS/cpp-526-sum-2020/blob/master/labs/cpp-526_reformatted-projects/cpp-526-DashboardTemplates.zip?raw=true')">Final Project Templates</a>

 ## Submit to Canvas: